 - We are a design program that celebrates critical thinking as well as the craft of making and doing.

 - We offer a culture of strong faculty-student engagement, with a focus on sustainability and healthy communities.

 WHAT YOU'LL STUDY

 At Clemson the undergraduate curriculum is conceptualized as fluid, broadening the education to allow students to transform into diverse, well-rounded and proficient critical thinkers and designers.
-The concept of fluidity builds upon the existing Fluid Campus where students are given the choice to study in Italy; Spain; Charleston, South Carolina; New York; Asheville, North Carolina; or Clemson.
+The concept of fluidity builds upon the existing Fluid Campus where students are given the choice to study in Genoa, Italy; Barcelona, Spain; Charleston, South Carolina; or Clemson.
 Fluidity is also evident in the general education requirements where students choose a minor as well as a foreign language.
 Fluid is choice.
 Choice broadens experience and encourages students to shape their own educational path.

 Through every part of our curriculum, you'll be encouraged to tap into your creativity and learn to express that creativity in your approach to design projects.
 You will learn the basics of building design and construction, and lay the groundwork for pursuing a master's degree in architecture and other design fields.